Joy FM (Ghana)

 Joy FM is a privately owned radio station in Accra, the capital of Ghana.
 The station is owned and run by the media group company Multimedia Group Limited.
-It is arguably the leading radio station in Ghana that broadcasts in the English language.
+It is one of the most listened to radio stations in Ghana that broadcasts in the English language.
 Established in 1995 by Kwasi Twum, the founder of Multimedia Group Limited, Joy FM became the first private radio station to be licensed in Ghana.
 The Multimedia Group has been a pivotal force in catalyzing growth in the advertising, creative arts, and entertainment industries.